davejm/react-app-rewire-workbox/README.md

 ## License

 Licensed under the MIT License, Copyright ©️ 2018 David Moodie.
-See [LICENSE.md](LICENSE.md) for more information.
+See [LICENSE](LICENSE) for more information.